Disease Modifying Therapies Choices booklet

 What type of MS is it prescribed for?

-Gilenya is a ‘more effective’ drug treatment, meaning it has shown to be more effective than injectable therapies.
-It is licensed for adults with highly active relapsing remitting MS. Such people have a high disease activity, characterised as one relapse in the previous year despite being on another disease modifying therapy, such as an interferon, for at least 12 months.
+Gilenya is a ‘more effective’ drug treatment which is licensed for adults with highly active relapsing remitting MS. This is characterised as experiencing one relapse in the previous year despite being on another disease modifying therapy, such as an interferon, for at least 12 months (2).

 What are the side effects?

-Possible side effects include changes to liver function, macularoedema (an accumulation of fluid in the macular area of the eye (the central area of vision) that sometimes causes blurred vision), headache, respiratory tract infection, shortness of breath, diarrhoea and nausea.
-Gilenya can cause a decrease in heart rate so your first dose will be monitored in hospital for six hours.
+Possible side effects include changes to liver function, macular oedema which is an accumulation of fluid in the macular area of the eye that sometimes causes blurred vision, headache, respiratory tract infection, shortness of breath, diarrhoea and nausea.
+Gilenya can also cause a decrease in heart rate, so your first dose will be monitored in hospital for six hours (22) (23) (24).

 Kesimpta (ofatumumab)